duarteocarmo/duarteocarmo.com/content/posts/10-devtuga.markdown

 def hello():
     return "Hello World!"
 ```
-This is just a small snipped og the syntax of flask.
-This actually got more complicated than this, but in flask, the general idea is that each function (in this case function `hello`), returns some html (in this case, the string `"Hello World""`).
+This is just a small snipped of the syntax of flask.
+This actually got more complicated than this, but in flask, the general idea is that each function (in this case function `hello`), returns some HTML (in this case, the string `"Hello World""`).

-Ok, you made some pages with some functions, what about data, and models?
+OK, you made some pages with some functions, what about data, and models?

 #### 2.3.[SQLAlchemy](https://www.sqlalchemy.org/)

 In order to make things work in our website, I had to come up with a way of managing all of the posts, users, comments, and votes.
 This "system" would have to both interact with my code, and at the same time, with a database (because we want to save information).

 There are a bunch of ways of doing this, but I decided to use SQL Alchemy.
-The basc idea is that you define a "model" in your code that can automatically interact with a database.
+The basic idea is that you define a "model" in your code that can automatically interact with a database.

 Here is an example of the `User` class: